data-apis/array-api-tests/README.md

   functions interact with them correctly.

-Be aware that some aspects of the spec are impractical or impossible to actually test, so they are not covered in the suite <!-- TODO: note what these are -->
+Be aware that some aspects of the spec are impractical or impossible to actually test, so they are not covered in the suite. <!-- TODO: note what these are -->

 ## Interpreting errors